Quickly find the answers to commonly asked questions about Bitcoin.

 Bitcoin is legal in most jurisdictions in the world but there are a small number nation states that have banned its use, such as Ecuador.
 Wikipedia has a great guide on how Bitcoin is treated in all the countries around the world and explains regulatory policies surrounding it.
 Regulations vary from one border to the next so you should always research your location’s laws before participating in the network.

-Satoshi Nakamoto is a pseudonym/name of a person or group of people who created the original Bitcoin client and author of the original reference white paper which details the protocol.
-Nakamoto participated in the network by helping with the code and mining until 2010 when he/they disappeared, never to be heard from again.
+Satoshi Nakamoto is the pseudonym or name of a person or group who created the original Bitcoin client and author of the original reference white paper which details the protocol.
+Nakamoto participated in the network by helping with the code and mining until 2010 when they disappeared, never to be heard from again.